- 6.1 Capture, understand, and analyze BSS discovery and joining frame exchanges

 - Transfer of the GTK is called group key handshake

-- AP sends EAPOL-Key fram to STA containing a ANonce for the PTK generation
+- Message 1- AP sends EAPOL-Key fram to STA containing a ANonce for the PTK generation

 - Contains the encryption type such as AES